People make smart use of debt

-Red Flags means that the advisory sector is no longer just the ambulance at the bottom of the cliff, and consumers can take heart that their stories help others avoid a similar situation.
+Red Flags means the advisory sector is no longer just the ambulance at the bottom of the cliff, and consumers can take heart that their stories help others avoid a similar situation.

 Sorted Whānau supports problem gamblers and their whānau to address the financial strife that results from gambling, as well as stopping the gambling itself.
 Using Raukura Hauora o Tainui Te Toi O Matariki (awakening) model, the programme helps people find a pathway back to wellness and long-term behaviour change.